swvitaliy/goalgo/README.md

 # GoAlgo

-Bunch of algorithms in go.
+A bunch of algorithms in golang.